tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 - What is the definition of “automotive industry”?
 - What kinds of existing fuels are used in the automotive industry?
 - How can research into fuel contribute to the improvement of air quality?
--Why should the automotive industry contribute to the improvement of air quality?
+- Why should the automotive industry contribute to the improvement of air quality?
 - Who would benefit from the improvement of air quality?
 - Who would benefit from adapting the existing fuels?
 - Where is the greatest need for improvement of air quality?